Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs: Methods

-As reported in the example, behavioral forma mentis networks are built from associative and valence data.
-Associative data creates links, e.g. "mathematics" and "chess".
-Valence data adds valence attributes to nodes, e.g. comparing all scores of one word against all others yields a positive/negative/neutral label according to a statistical comparison \cite{stella2019forma}.
+As shown in the sample block of free associations in the Task 3 data records, BFMNs are built from associative and valence data.
+Associative data create links, e.g., between ``mathematics'' and ``chess''.
+Valence data add valence attributes to nodes; e.g., comparing all scores for one word with those for all other words yields a positive, negative, or neutral label based on a statistical comparison \cite{stella2019forma}.

-For human cognitive networks, individuals form their mindset (forma mentis) on a particular subject matter through free association of ideas in relation to the valence of feelings \cite{abramski2023cognitive,stella2019forma}.
-There are empirical examples that show that whereas experts have positive perceptions regarding quantitative courses, secondary school learners consistently hold a negative perception of mathematics and physics \cite{stella2019forma}.
-Therefore, the recorded data for Task 3 includes cue words, associated words, and valences in response to these cues.
-Listing \ref{lst:meds_task3} contains an example of the data for Task 3.

-\paragraph{Data records for Task 4.} To understand the degree to which existing large language models (LLMs) could serve as learning assistants, two critical features need to be assessed: the accuracy of the response generated by the LLM and its confidence in the generated answer.
-To measure these two aspects for the purposes of the task presented in the assignment, the MSES-R Self-Efficacy Sub-scale \cite{pajares1995self} is utilized (\ref{app:A_task4}).
+\paragraph*{Data records for Task 4.} To understand the degree to which existing large language models (LLMs) could serve as learning assistants, two critical features were assessed: the accuracy of the response generated by the LLM and its confidence in that response.
+To measure these two aspects for the task presented in this study, we used the MSES-R Problem Self-Efficacy Subscale \cite{pajares1995self} (Supplementary Information A.4).

-Each item on the scale is followed by five closed options, one of which is the right choice.
-For MSES-R's tasks, the LLMs were prompted to find solutions to the problems presented in the scale and select one out of the possible options.
-In addition, the models were asked to give ratings on how confident they felt about the selected answer.
-All confidence rates are given on a scale of $[1,5]$ (from \textit{not confident} to \textit{very confident}).
-The LLM was further asked to explain its solution in mathematical steps.
-Listing \ref{lst:meds_task4} contains an example of the data for Task 4.
+Each item on the scale is followed by five closed options, one of which is the correct answer.
+For the MSES-R tasks, the LLMs were prompted to solve the problems presented in the scale and select one of the available options.
+In addition, the models provided confidence ratings for their selected answers.
+All confidence ratings were recorded on a 1--5 scale (from \textit{not confident} to \textit{very confident}).
+The LLM was also asked to explain its solution in mathematical steps.
+The following block presents a sample output for run \texttt{f8db24b0d5}, showing the chosen option, step-by-step reasoning, and self-reported confidence score for one problem, followed by the global reasoning summary.